Red Chinese Mulberries

 Inventory, 30 lbs : 0

-The Prickly Chayote can first be recognized by its green-gold spear-like projections covering its surface, which act as a natural defense mechanism.
+The Prickly chayote can first be recognized by its green-gold spear-like projections covering its surface, which act as a natural defense mechanism.
 The amount of spears will increase as the squash matures on the vine.
-Chayote squashes are also defined by its pear-like shape.
-The Prickly Chayote's flesh is creamy white in color with a slightly crisp texture that becomes more succulent as it matures.
-Its central core contains a small underdeveloped seed, which can be eaten, though most often are simply discarded.
-Prickly Chayote squash's flavor is delicate, yet sweet, allowing it to absorb companion flavors easily when cooked.
+Chayote squashes are also defined by their pear-like shape.
+The Prickly chayote's flesh is creamy white in color with a slightly crisp texture that becomes more succulent as it matures.
+Its central core contains a petite seed, which can be eaten, though most often is discarded.
+Prickly chayote squash's flavor is delicate, yet sweet, allowing it to absorb companion flavors easily when cooked.
 When peeling chayote squash it produces a juice that some people may have a topical sensitivity to, peeling the squash in water or cooking prior to peeling will render the skin irritant harmless.

-Seasoned cooks will note that Prickly Chayote are preferred over smooth chayote for their sweeter and firmer flesh.
+Seasoned chefs will note that Prickly chayote are preferred over smooth chayote for their sweeter flavor and firmer flesh.
 Prior to consuming the Prickly chayote should be peeled, this can be done when it is raw or cooked, though cooking first may aid in peeling by softening the squash.
 Prickly chayote squash can be eaten both raw and cooked.
-Its textural qualities play center stage in its culinary uses.
 Use raw sliced thin or shredded in both green and chopped salads.
-Roast and add to soups and stews or grill and serve as an accompaniment to main courses featuring pork and poultry.
+Roast and add to soups, curries and stews or grill and serve as an accompaniment to main courses featuring pork and poultry.
 Prickly chayote squash can also be deep fried or used to make pickles and chutneys.
 Its texture and flavor pair well with chiles, tomatoes, curry, garlic, robust cheeses, cumin, legumes and nuts such as pistachios, pepitas and almonds.
 The blossoms of the Prickly chayote can also be utilized in a fashion similar to that of zucchini blossoms, stuffed with soft cheese and fried.
 After two years of growth the roots or tubers of the Prickly chayote can be consumed and are most commonly boiled, roasted or fried.
 To store keep Prickly chayote squash at room temperature, its flavor and texture are best if used within two weeks.

 Recipes that include Prickly Chayote Squash.
 One is easiest, three is harder.